explyt/spring-plugin/COMMERCE_LICENSE.md

 To accept this license agreement, you are required to use a corporate email address.
 The Licensor (Esprito Tech) identifies the actual user (Your company) based on the email domain.
 The Licensor reserves the right to deny or terminate this License and Subscription at any point if it determines that you have used inaccurate email data, and/or if the website corresponding to the company domain does not function or lacks a verifiable actual company information provided on the site.

-## PLEASE REMEMBER THAT YOU CAN USE ESPRITO SPRING TOOLS FOR NON-COMMERCIAL PURPOSES, SUBJECT TO THE TERMS OF THIS EULA (<https://github.com/esprito-plugin/plugin/blob/main/LICENSE.md>)
+## PLEASE REMEMBER THAT YOU CAN USE SPRING EXPLYT PLUGIN FOR NON-COMMERCIAL PURPOSES, SUBJECT TO THE TERMS OF THIS EULA (<https://github.com/explyt/spring-plugin/blob/main/LICENSE.md>)

 ## DEFINITIONS

 ### Developer ("Licensor")

-Esprito Tech QFZ LLC, copyright owner and developer of the Esprito Spring Tools, with a principal place of business at (Office 62, Ras Bufontas Admin Building Building 43, Street 517, Zone 49 Ras Bufontas Free Zone, Doha, The State of Qatar), company incorporated under the laws of The State of Qatar License No. FZA 578.
+Esprito Tech QFZ LLC, copyright owner and developer of the Spring Explyt Plugin, with a principal place of business at (Office 62, Ras Bufontas Admin Building Building 43, Street 517, Zone 49 Ras Bufontas Free Zone, Doha, The State of Qatar), company incorporated under the laws of The State of Qatar License No. FZA 578.

-### Esprito Spring Tools ("Plugin")
+### Spring Explyt Plugin ("Plugin")

 A Plugin developed by Esprito Tech that is designed to enhance the coding and development experience within JetBrains Products, specifically for Spring Framework, Spring Boot, Spring Data JPA, Spring Security, Spring Web, among others.
 This Plugin provides functionalities which are explicitly intended to aid the development process by generating code and facilitating Spring technology implementations.